 Risk Management and Internal Control

-The Directors recognise their responsibility for the Group’s system of internal control, and have established systems to ensure that an appropriate and reasonable level of oversight and control is provided.
-These systems are reviewed for effectiveness annually by the Audit Committee and the Board.
+The Directors recognise their responsibility for the Group’s system of internal control and have established systems to ensure that an appropriate and reasonable level of oversight and control is provided.
+These systems, which cover all material controls, including financial, operational and compliance controls are reviewed for effectiveness annually by the Audit Committee and the Board.
 The Group’s systems of internal control are designed to help the Group meet its business objectives by appropriately managing, rather than eliminating, the risks to those objectives.
 The controls can only provide reasonable, not absolute, assurance against material misstatement or loss.

+The Directors have carried out a robust assessment of the principal and emerging risks facing the Group, including those that would threaten its business model, future performance, solvency and liquidity.
+The Group maintains its internal risk register that forms the foundation of the Board and the Audit Committee review process.
 Executive Directors and senior management meet to review both the risks facing the business and the controls established to minimise those risks and their effectiveness in operation on an ongoing basis.
 The aim of these reviews is to provide reasonable assurance that material risks and problems are identified and appropriate action taken at an early stage.
-From this review the Company maintains its internal risk register which forms the foundation of the Board and the Audit Committee review process.

 The annual financial plan is reviewed and approved by the Board.
 Financial results, with comparisons to plan and forecast results, are reported on at least a quarterly basis to the Board together with a report on operational achievements, objectives and issues encountered.
 The quarterly reports are supplemented by interim monthly financial information.
 Forecasts are updated no less than quarterly in the light of market developments and the underlying performance and expectations.
 Significant variances from plan are discussed at Board meetings and actions set in place to address them.